 e-mail: firstname.lastname@example.org --- Homepage: http://facpub.stjohns.edu/~roigm ---- Phone: 718-390-4513 ----- Skype: roig-reardon

 OFFICE HOURS: My office is in DaSilva Hall, Room 338.
-I am in school on Tuesdays and Fridays and my official office hours are between and on those two days.
-I am often available on Fridays from .
-In the Fall semester I am usually in the office from until .
+I am in school on Tuesdays and Fridays and my official office hours are between 7:00 and 9:00 AM on those two days.
+I am also available on Wednesdays before 10:30 AM.

 COURSE OBJECTIVES.
 PSY 1000C surveys the field of scientific psychology and its methods of investigation.
 The course is designed to provide students with a survey of the major areas of study encompassed within the discipline of psychology, including the psychology of personality, abnormal behavior, learning, sensation and perception, social processes, states of consciousness, individual differences, thinking, language, and human development.

 CLASS EXAMINATIONS: There is no midterm or final exam in this class.
-Instead, there will be 5 50-question multiple-choice examinations and each exam will cover three textbook chapters.
-If you miss an exam for whatever reason, you may make it up on specific date during the week of finals that will be announced approximately two weeks before the start of final exams.
+Instead, there will be 5 50-question multiple-choice examinations and each exam will cover three textbook chapters, except for exam 5 which will cover the last 2 chapters.
+If you miss an exam for whatever reason, you may make it up on the day of exam 5, which will be announced later in the semester.
 No other date for make-up exams will be available and only 2 make-up exams will be allowed.
 Make-up exams for exam 5 will be arranged through the college office.
-Most exam questions will be taken from the textbook readings, particularly from material that will also be covered in class.
+All exam questions will be taken from the textbook readings, particularly from material that will also be covered in class.
 However, you will also be tested on textbook readings not covered in class lectures.
 Please note that if, for whatever reason, you fail to take one of the exams at the end of the semester that exam will be counted as a 0 in the computation of your final grade and you will likely fail the class.
 You must take all 5 examinations.

 (found at the top of your exam paper, e.g., 1A or 1B), and your full name.
 YOU